 It looks like I’m not the only one who loved it.
 One Yelper wrote: “Both our kids drive 1-2 hours just to get their Turkey subs, which we’ve all been eating for several years.
 Always fresh and fantastic!!!”

 Another highly rated deli I found online is Italia Panetteria in Santa Clarita.
-Maybe one day I’ll make the trek to check this place out.
+Maybe one day I’ll make the trek and try it!

 All About Bread